Why is it so important to keep a trading journal? To what advantage will be keeping a journal be?

 This goes to say that every of our decision can be affected by our current state of mind.
 Even trading decisions are not left out of the equation.

 Since your trading decisions can be affected by foul moods, your mood becomes a factor that should also be studied alongside other factors that affect our trade and decision output.

 Are you sad, happy, excited, or uncertain when you took a trade?
 Then you should also factor that into your trading journal?

 Please give a brief explanation about how you felt when you saw the market setups, what your hopes were when you entered the trade, what it felt like to be wrong when the market kicked against you, and what it also felt like to be right when the market moved in your favor.

 Do you remember the moment you first heard about forex and how much hope you have built around trading forex?
 The feelings that came with being so good while you were practicing trading on a demo.

 All these moments are different moods that would affect how you process things per time.
-For some, you might never get to feel that way again; however, it is important that you journaled all those experiences and thought as it all made up the reason why you took the trade and won or lost.
+For some, you might never get to feel that way again; however, it is important that you journaled all those experiences and thought as it all made up why you took the trade and won or lost.